mahmoudesmail/tu-wien-data-science-summaries/curriculum.md

 - 120 ECTS in total
 - lehrveranstaltung $\in$ modul $\in$ prüfungsfach
-- a modul can either be a 'pflichtmodul' (mandatory) or a 'wahlmodul' (elective)
+- a 'modul' can either be a 'pflichtmodul' (mandatory) or a 'wahlmodul' (elective)
 - wahlmodul:
-     - the courses from elective modules must be chosen from specialization areas / schlüsselbereiche (SB)
+     - courses must be chosen from schlüsselbereiche SB (specialization areas)
-     - pick at least 2 specializations, each consisting of a 'core' and an 'extension' part
+     - you should pick at least 2 specializations, each consisting of a 'core' and an 'extension' part
 	     - the 'core' part has 2 courses, with 6 ECTS in total, that you must do completely in order to get credits and be allowed to do the extension part
 	     - 'extension' part has arbitrary many courses, but you're allowed to do 18 ECTS from them at most
      - this means that in total each specialization can consist of 6-24 ECTS